modfin/twofer/README.md

 # Twofer
-A stateless service implementing some two factor authentication methods, so life is gets easier.
+A stateless service implementing some two factor authentication methods, so life is gets somewhat easier.

  ## General
  Twofer is intended to be deployed within your stack and not be accessible directly from the outside.